ZuttoVPG/zutto-docs/Technical_Design.md

 The stand-alone nature of this service would also make it easy for other projects to reuse it or for us to demo it during a preview phase.

 #### Database
-To store this data and accomodate the skin system, we'll need to break the data storage up a bit:
+To store this data and accommodate the skin system, we'll need to break the data storage up a bit:

 ![Trait ER diagram](figures/trait_data_storage.png)